antjedittmer/2021-code-A-Velocity-quasiLPV-MPC-Algorithm-for-Wind-Turbine-Control/readme.txt

   F_xt = ksw * (Tr - Ng * Tg), with rotor torque Tr, generator torque Tg,
   and gear ratio Ng.
 The lever is ksw = 2/3 Ht, with tower height Ht, the effective point of action for a triangularly distributed load
-- The aerodynamic center rb was set to rb = 0.75R, with R the rotor radius.
+- The aerodynamic center rb was set to rb = 0.75R, with rotor radius R
-- A scaling factor for the maximum torque coefficient Cq look-up-table was introduced.
+- A scaling factor 0.94 for the maximum torque coefficient Cq look-up-table was introduced.
 This scaling factor improved the model fit to the FAST model around rated speed.
 - The Bode and timeseries plot now also depict the side-to-side motion